HIOTio/HIOTProto/specification.md

 ### Deployment-side

-“Deployment-side” refers to the local IOT implementation - for example, our smart building or a production line in a factory.
+"Deployment-side" refers to the local IOT implementation - for example, our smart building or a production line in a factory.
 Within the Deployment-side, generic devices are configured via messages sent from the platform and their functionality is determined by their configured